adamtanana/adamtanana.github.io/_posts/2018-9-18-CSAW-2018-Quals-PLC.md

 author: adamt
 ---

-What a challenge this was.
-Our team collectively spent over 40 hours solving it, however unfortunately we couldn't solve it until after the CTF had ended ;( enjoy the flag `flag{1s_thi5_th3_n3w_stuxn3t_0r_jus7_4_w4r_g4m3}`
+CSAW PLC Writeup:
+Didn't get to solve it during the actual competition, but definitely recommend giving it a shot, very fun challenge.

+enjoy the flag `flag{1s_thi5_th3_n3w_stuxn3t_0r_jus7_4_w4r_g4m3}`

-The challenge was a twist on the well known stuxnet virus.
+The challenge was basically a twist on the well known stuxnet virus.
 It contained 6 sections that built on each other and was a generally fun and interesting challenge.

 ## Step 1
 ### Execute the default firmware